Atlantic Coast Bicycle Route: Logistics

 This route can be ridden year-round; however, the northern part can be quite cool in the winter.
 Expect high temperatures and humid conditions in the summer, though beach riding will be tempered by ocean breezes.
 Changing local conditions make it difficult to predict any major wind patterns.
 Hurricanes can occur from July through November along the Atlantic Seaboard and can close roads along the Outer Banks alternate route.
 Space is limited on the ferries, so when making reservations, riders need to let them know in advance that they have a bike.
 Services are readily available throughout most of the ride, although camping opportunities can be scarce in the suburban and residential areas of Florida.
 Camping on the Outer Banks can be blustery at night.
 There are no bike shops between Southport, North Carolina, and Statesboro, Georgia, unless taking the spur into Charleston, South Carolina.
 Almost everything available for purchase, including food, will be more expensive due to the tourist nature of the beach communities In Florida.
 Reservations for camping and hotel accommodations are highly recommended year-round.
 Riders wishing to stay at one of the Bahia Honda State Park campsites should make reservations early.

 Riders can take advantage of the opportunities to enjoy the numerous beach accesses.
 County parks often include amenities, such as picnic tables, cold water, showers, and toilets, which are inexpensive or free to cyclists.
 State Highway A1A changes names many times on its journey along the coast.
 This is especially true as it nears Miami.
 Often it is located adjacent to an aquatic preserve or wildlife refuge that offers bird watching.
 Florida has an extensive, though sometimes confusing, network of bicycling facilities ranging from two-foot bike lanes or shoulders to separated bike paths and sidewalks.
 For some stretches it may be better to use the sidewalk rather than the road, but in highly trafficked beach areas the sidewalks will be for pedestrian use only.
 Approaches to nearly invisible short bridges are usually marked with "frogs", "buttons", "turtles", "slugs", or rumble strips.
-Campgrounds are almost nonexistent from Jupiter until south of Miami.
+Campgrounds are almost non-existent from Jupiter until south of Miami.
 After Florida City, there is a 29 mi ride with no services, potentially heavy traffic, and abundant alligators.
 Gators should always be given a wide berth, and riders must be ready to sprint if necessary.
 Alligators can reach speeds of 35 miles per hour for very short distances.

-On the way to Key West, the roadways have generous shoulders, though the bike paths are recommended.
-Riders should take plenty of time to enjoy this section and have a camera ready.
-Multiple occasions to stop and take in the scenery are present when crossing the many old bridges.
-Information centers containing local knowledge of available activities are offered at each of the Keys.
+On the way to Key West, the roadways have shoulders, though the bike paths are recommended.
+Riders should take plenty of time to enjoy this section and have a camera ready as there are multiple opportunities to stop and take in the scenery when crossing the old bridges.
+Information centres containing local knowledge of available activities are offered at each of the Keys.